-How to Use Microsoft Word to Create a Design Board
+How to Use Microsoft Word to Create a Moodboard

 If you know your way around the standard word processing software, you may find Microsoft Word the easiest place to begin creating design boards.